sarastokes/AOData/README.md

 ### Organization

-For storing data and metadata associated with an experiment.
+For storing data and metadata associated with an experiment:

 - **Dataset**
   - Subject